psyrendust/alfred-workflows/readme.md

 http://www.opensource.org/licenses/mit-license.php

 ## Release Notes
+0.7 (05.19.2013)

+* Fixed a bug with `iTerm2 → Finder` where the last iTerm session was always being used

 0.6 (05.18.2013)

 * Notifications now give the current state for `Invert Display Colors`, `Copy Finder Path to Clipboard`, and `Toggle "Tap to Click"`